 These drugs were first developed in the late 19th century.
-Barbiturate abuse then became popular in the 1960s and 1970s.
+Use of barbiturates as a recreational drug then became popular in the 1960s and 1970s, leading to abuse in some cases.

 Use and abuse have declined greatly in recent years, however.
 This decline is mainly due to the development of newer, safer drug alternatives.

-Barbiturates are both psychologically and physically addictive.
+Barbiturates carry a risk of psychological and physical addiction.
 The risk of a fatal overdose is higher with barbiturates than other drugs as the difference between a safe dose and a deadly one is small.

 A class of drugs known as benzodiazepines has largely replaced barbiturates for both medical and recreational use.